James Spallone

 James Field Spallone is an American politician and a member of the Democratic Party.
 First elected as state representative for Connecticut's 36th District in 2000, he won re-election in 2002, 2004, 2006 and 2008.
-Spallone is the House Co-Chair of the Government Administration and Elections committee, and also sits on the Environment and Judiciary committees.
+Spallone was the House Co-Chair of the Government Administration and Elections committee, and also sat on the Environment and Judiciary committees.
 He was previously an assistant majority leader and vice-chairman of the Judiciary Committee.
-He has been appointed co-chairman of the Municipal Ethics Task Force and the Commission on Enhancing Agency Outcomes.
+He was appointed co-chairman of the Municipal Ethics Task Force and the Commission on Enhancing Agency Outcomes.

 On April 21, 2009, a Connecticut political blog reported that Spallone had filed paperwork to create an exploratory committee to run for the post of secretary of the state of Connecticut.
 He lost, but the winner, Denise Merrill, asked him to be the deputy secretary of the State.
 Later, he left to work as the lawyer to the Speaker of the House helping to pass many bills.
 He was then nominated to be a judge and later passed the Judicial Committee and now sits as a superior Court judge.

-Education
+Personal life and education

-Spallone attended local public schools (Deep River Elementary, John Winthrop Junior High School and Valley Regional High School).
+Spallone was born on March 3, 1965, in New Haven, Connecticut, to parents Daniel and Jeanne F. Spallone.
+He attended local public schools (Deep River Elementary, John Winthrop Junior High School and Valley Regional High School).
 He graduated from Valley Regional as valedictorian in 1983.
 He graduated from Williams College in Williamstown in 1987 and spent his junior year at Oxford University in England through the Williams-Exeter Programme at Oxford.

 In 1989, he enrolled at the University of Connecticut School of Law.
 He was an associate editor of the Connecticut Journal of International Law and studied English law and European Community law for a semester at the University of Exeter during law school.
 He graduated from the University of Connecticut in 1992.